|

 “This book is nothing shy of a must read.”

-Reading: The Wilmington Campaign: Last Departing Rays
+Recommended Reading: The Wilmington Campaign: Last

-North Carolina, have focused solely on the epic struggles for Fort Fisher, in many respects this was just
+focused solely on the epic struggles for Fort Fisher, in many respects this was just the beginning of the campaign.
+In addition

-the beginning of the campaign.
-In addition to complete coverage (with significant new information) of both battles for Fort Fisher, "The Wilmington Campaign" includes the first
+to complete coverage (with significant new information) of both battles for Fort Fisher, "The Wilmington Campaign" includes

-detailed examination of the attack and defense of Fort Anderson.
-It also features blow-by-blow accounts of the defense of the Sugar Loaf Line
+the first detailed examination of the attack and defense of Fort Anderson.

-and of the operations of Federal warships on the Cape Fear River.
-This masterpiece of military

-history proves yet again that there is still much to be learned about the American Civil War.
 Continued below…

+blow-by-blow accounts of the defense of the Sugar Loaf Line and of the operations of Federal warships on the Cape Fear River.
+This masterpiece

-Campaign is a splendid achievement.
-This gripping chronicle of the five-weeks' campaign up the Cape Fear River adds a crucial dimension
+of military history proves yet again that there is still much to be learned about the American Civil War.
+"The Wilmington Campaign is a splendid achievement.
+This gripping chronicle of the five-weeks'

-to our understanding of the Confederacy's collapse." -James McPherson, Pulitzer Prize-winning author of Battle Cry of Freedom
+campaign up the Cape Fear River adds a crucial dimension to our understanding of the Confederacy's

+collapse." -James McPherson, Pulitzer Prize-winning author of Battle Cry of Freedom

 Recommended